Intel® FPGA IP allows you to dynamically calibrate I/O with reference to

 Update Pending Bit

-Intel® FPGA OCT IP core.
-This state updates the
+Intel® FPGA IP.
+This state updates the pending

 When the calibration_shift_busy signal is

-new termination codes into the buffers.
-You must assert the
+automatically asserts to transfer the new termination codes into the

 Because of hardware limitations, you cannot request another